terlar/fish-tank/README.md

 ![tank_reporter spec](https://raw.github.com/terlar/fish-tank/master/doc/fish-tank_spec.png)

 ## Examples
 A simple approach using a test helper.
+Could be even simpler if you assume users have fish-tank installed, but it is good practice to make sure.

 **helper.fish**